PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 POD Type
   POD = "Plain Old Data".
 A class or a struct that do not include any constructor, destructor or virtual functions - they only have int, char, double, bool, etc. as data members.

+Pointer
+  A named object (variable) that stores the memory address of another object.

 Print Debugging
   Using strategically position print statements to follow the control flow of a programme’s execution.
 The print statements may just include an index to identify which statement produced it, or more detailed error/exception outputs.